Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 What your contractor should help you push for, beyond the headline number:

-This is the section that, if the term sheet is silent, defaults to "tenant's problem".
+This is the section that, if the term sheet is silent, defaults to "tenant's problem."
 Your contractor's job at the pre-lease walk is to confirm capacity for each system, photograph what's there, and price the upgrade if there's a gap.
+The figures below are industry-typical planning ranges to give you a sense of magnitude.
+Your contractor's site walk gets you a real number for your specific unit.

 If any of these need upgrading, negotiate who pays.
 Sometimes the landlord funds it directly; sometimes you take a credit against rent over the first 12 months; sometimes the answer is that the unit isn't right for your concept and you should walk.
 Better to know now than at month two of construction.